iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt tooltips` - Toggles debugging tooltips for element locate.
 When enabled, hovering over an element will display a tooltip containing information like element ID, subcategory ID, and model ID.
 * `fdt metric` - Toggles use of metric quantity formatting, e.g. as used to format output from the measure tools.
 Turning metric "off" switches to use of imperial units.
 * `fdt fadeout` - Toggles "fade-out" transparency mode for the selected viewport.
+* `fdt tile requests` - When enabled, displays in each viewport the bounding boxes of all tiles currently requested for loading by the viewport that was selected at the time the key-in was executed.
+Green boxes indicate pending requests; red indicate requests being actively processed.

 ### Other key-ins